MARN-5895/Website/lectures/01_unixshell/README.md

 # Lesson 1: Introduction to the class, the Unix shell and Storrs HPC

 ## Welcome to Research Computing in Marine Sciences
-Welcome to MARN58950-N60, Research Computing in Marine Sciences.
+Welcome to Research Computing in Marine Sciences!
 This course help you learn modern computing tools for research, with application in Marine Sciences.
+You will learn how to navigate the file system using the terminal, anallyze and visualize data in Python, and ...

 All our work will take place at Storrs High-Performance Computing (HPC) facility.
-By now, you should have an account at Storrs HPC and your netID should be linked to the MARN5895 class partition.
+By now, you should have an account at Storrs HPC and your netID should be linked to the MARN-5895 class partition.
+Working on StorrsHPC has the advantage of ensuring that all students have access to the same computer system and programs, regardless of the operating system of their...

 ## Getting to know the Unix shell